-What makes a gravy?
+What makes gravy?
 Well, its basically a liquid thickened by roux (flour particles coated with fat).
 You can use any liquid (broth, milk, cream) and you can use any fat (meat drippings, butter, olive oil, or vegetable oil).
-Meat drippings, like what comes out of a turkey when it’s roasted, yields the most flavorful gravy but since I’m not making a turkey this year I decided to make a butter based Mushroom Herb Gravy.
-Simply swap out the butter for cooking oil to make this insanely scrumptious and herb infused gravy a vegan gravy.
+Meat drippings, as in what comes out of a turkey when it’s roasted, creates the most flavorful gravy but since I’m not making a turkey this year I decided to make a butter-based Mushroom Herb Gravy instead.
+Simply swap out the butter for cooking oil to make this insanely scrumptious and herb infused gravy vegan.

-…And we all know there will be at least one vegetarian or vegan guest at your Thanksgiving.
-But this Mushroom Herb Gravy is so good (especially when made with butter) that I promise no one will even notice.
+There is always at least one vegetarian or vegan guest at Thanksgiving, so it’s nice to make this delicious gravy that can accommodate all your guests.
+This Mushroom Herb Gravy is so good (especially when made with butter) that I promise no one will even notice.
 You can make one gravy this year and all your guests will be happy.

-Since the gravy does not use flavorful meat drippings, most of the flavor comes from the vegetable broth, mushroosm, and herbs.
+Since the gravy does not use flavorful meat drippings, most of the flavor comes from vegetable broth, mushrooms, and herbs.
 You can use any of your favorite herbs, but I happened to have fresh thyme and I love sage with mushrooms.
-The combo turned out quite spectacular, if I do say so myself. ;)
+The combo turned out quite spectacular if I do say so myself. ;)

 Mushroom Herb Gravy

 - 3 Tbsp butter or cooking oil ($0.33)

 - 3 sprigs fresh thyme ($0.32)

 - Rinse the mushrooms to remove any dirt or debris, then slice them thinly.
 Mince the garlic.